-Euastacus vesper McCormack & Ahyong, 2017, the Cudgegong Giant Spiny Crayfish, is a valid, recognised taxon, and is a species defined in the Fisheries Management Act 1994.
+Euastacus vesper McCormack & Ahyong, 2017, the Cudgegong giant spiny crayfish, is a valid, recognised taxon, and is a species defined in the Fisheries Management Act 1994.

-It was described by McCormack and Ahyong (2017) based on type specimens collected from the Cudgegong River at Coricudgy Road, New South Wales, and lodged at the Australian Museum, Sydney.
+It was described by McCormack and Ahyong (2017) based on type specimens collected from the Cudgegong River at Coricudgy Road, New South Wales, and lodged at the Australian Museum, b) Current conservation status c) Description of species

+Sydney.
 Phylogenetic analyses by Shull et al. (2005) and Austin et al. (2022) corroborate E. vesper as a distinct taxon.